AhmedElnaggar-275/Robot/README.md

  This code uses state driven control
- The code is heavily commented carefully by me to ensure solid documentaion of the idea flow Feel free to ask me about any confusing part in arduino code via email : es-ahmed.elnagar2027@alexu.edu.eg
+ The code is heavily commented carefully by me to ensure solid documentaion of the idea flow Feel free to ask me about any confusing part or suggest modifications in arduino code via email : es-ahmed.elnagar2027@alexu.edu.eg